PYP for parents

 Will teaching the PYP differ at International schools and State schools?

-A child’s learning experience may also differ depending on the mission and aims of each school and their unique identity and context.
-Whichever model or mission a school chooses, the approaches to learning and approaches to teaching at IB schools align with those of the PYP and meet the expectations of IB standards and practices.
-Schools may also have different language models in schools depending on local requirements, with some schools supporting a multilingual model.
+A child’s learning experience may differ depending on the mission and aims of each school and their unique identity and context.
+However, a school’s ethos will reflect the IB mission to create a better and more peaceful world through intercultural understanding and respect and their approaches to learning and approaches to teaching will meet the high expectations of IB standards and practices.

 Want to know more about how the IB can benefit your student?
 Complete the form below.